-Since FY 03, Elon has increased its square footage over 50%, yet overall the campus’ energy utilization index (Btu per square foot) has decreased 30%.
+Since FY 03, Elon's square footage has more than doubled, yet overall the campus’ energy utilization index (Btu per square foot) has decreased over 30%.
 Take a look at Elon’s progress chart for energy consumption.

 Elon was a recipient of federal grant money through the American Recovery and Reinvestment Act that helped with the installation of solar thermal panels for heating water in Colonnades Dining Hall and 4 residential buildings.
 Eighty-two solar thermal panels were installed and are expected to prevent 49 tons of carbon emissions each year.
 Solar thermal systems reduce the need for fossil fuel based energy.

-Several energy conservation measures have been implemented on campus: the energy management system’s set back times have been revised, programmable thermostats have been installed, automatic operations of steam heating valves have been added, more efficient ventilation systems have been installed, compact fluorescent bulbs have been installed, T12 bulbs have been replaced with more efficient T8 bulbs, some LED lighting has been installed, more motion sensors have been installed to control lighting loads and older appliances have been replaced as needed with Energy Star qualified units.
+Additional examples of energy conservation measures are: the energy management system’s set back times have been revised, programmable thermostats have been installed, automatic operations of steam heating valves have been added, more efficient ventilation systems have been installed, compact fluorescent bulbs have been installed, T12 bulbs have been replaced with more efficient T8 bulbs, some LED lighting has been installed, more motion sensors have been installed to control lighting loads and older appliances have been replaced as needed with Energy Star qualified units.

-The Building Dashboard site allows users to view current and historical energy usage for a total of 61 campus buildings.
+The Building Dashboard site allows users to view current and historical energy usage for a total of 70 campus buildings.
 Energy consumption can also be viewed in more familiar units such as compact fluorescent light bulbs or dollars.
 This was initiated through an electrical sub-metering project in 2009.

 Elon holds a residential energy competition, Phoenix Cup, in the fall to facilitate the development of energy conserving habits.

 Another step taken to promote energy conservation is the creation of Energy Star residence hall rooms containing Energy Star qualified equipment.
 There are a select number of rooms for which students must apply, and these rooms are shown on Admissions campus tours.